JasonThomasData/neural_net_cpp/README.md

 - Figure out how to pass the NeuronInterface around properly.
 Currently there's a functions that work with two kinds of neurons, but if they share an interface, they should be able to take a reference to the interface.
-- Move the internal functions from the Soma to the Classifier class, since the Network is now just a container, so Neurons should be too.

 ### Thoughts on project structure